EZ Importer Documentation

-There are a few reasons why we've made this a customer configuration.
-The first and most important is because the SKU numbers are not forced to be unique in the Shopify admin.
+We've made this a custom configuration because the SKU numbers are not forced to be unique in the Shopify admin.
 This means you, the store owner, need to ensure the SKU numbers are unique.
 EZ Importer looks up the product information using the SKU and will gab the first one it finds.
 If you have multiple products with the same SKU there is a chance EZ Importer may grab the wrong product.
 As long as your SKU numbers in Shopify are unique EZ Importer will find the correct product.

 EZ Importer allows you to upload CSV files up to 20MB in size.
 With all fields selected in the "Data Mappings" section this will allow you to upload a little more than 20,000 orders.
 If you are uploading a subset of the fields in the "Data Mappings" section you may be able to upload more than 20,000 orders.
 We allow you to upload a maximum of 50,000 rows in your file.
 Read our large import documentation for more details.

 Uploading large files could take a few minutes so it's best to be patient.
 We estimate a 20MB file could take up to 5 minutes to upload depending on your internet connection.
 If you click the "Close" button before your upload is complete it will cancel.